 - Lastly, if you want other professional artists to work in your studio, then make sure you carefully consider who you hire.

-- Not only is a high standard of work important, but getting on well with the other artists is paramount to running a good work environment, so it may be useful to get to know other artists before you hire them to ensure they're the right fit for your studio.
+- Not only is a high standard of work important, but getting on well with the other artists is paramount to running a good work environment.
+It may be useful to get to know other artists before you hire them to ensure they're the right fit for your studio.

-There's a lot of things to consider when it comes to opening a tattoo shop, and what works for one person may not necessarily work for another!
-The best thing you can do is be as prepared as possible, consider all of the above points, and stick to your plans.
+There's a lot to consider when it comes to opening a tattoo shop, and what works for one person may not necessarily work for another!
+The best thing you can do is be as prepared as possible, consider all of the above points, and stick to a plan.

 Love from the Magnum Team